 A fee of eighteen dollars for each course of one, two, or three hours' credit, (or twenty dollars for each course of four hours' credit) must be paid in the office of the Business Manager, and the receipt presented to the counselor before the examination may be taken.
 (All prices are subject to change without notice).
-The examination must be completed with a grade of B or above within the first semester or summer session the student is enrolled.
+The examination must be completed with a grade of B or above.